 Regulations

-All proposals for structural shoreline stabilization shall be consistent with mitigation sequencing as outlined in the environmental impact mitigation policies and regulations in chapter 6, as well as the critical areas and shoreline vegetation conservation policies and regulations in chapter 6.
+All proposals for structural shoreline stabilization shall be consistent with mitigation sequencing as outlined in the environmental impact mitigation policies and regulations in Section 6, as well as the critical areas and shoreline vegetation conservation policies and regulations in Section 6.
 When structural shoreline stabilization is allowed, mitigation shall be required for all adverse impacts to assure no net loss of shoreline ecological functions.

 New development shall be located and designed to avoid the need for future shoreline stabilization to the extent feasible.
 Subdivisions of land shall assure that any new lots created will not require shoreline stabilization in order for reasonable development to occur, as demonstrated by a geotechnical analysis.